Foster Care

 Ohio Bedroom Requirements to Foster a Child

-Bedrooms should be a safe space for children in care!
+Bedrooms should be a safe and comfortable space for children in foster care.

-• Beds must be clean and comfortable for children in care
+• Beds must be clean and comfortable for children in foster care.

 Transportation Requirements for Ohio Children in Foster Care

-• Any vehicle used to transport a child in care must be kept in safe working order and have liability insurance as required by state laws
+• Any vehicle used to transport a child in foster care must be kept in safe working order and have liability insurance as required by state laws.

-• Foster parents must also ensure that a child in care is properly secured in the vehicle according to the child’s age, using the appropriate safety measures at all times.
+• Foster parents must also ensure that the child is properly secured in the vehicle according to the child’s age, using the appropriate safety measures – such as seat belts and car seats – at all times.

-Mentor Foster Care, a part of Sevita’s companies, helps prospective foster parents in Ohio with the application process and to become foster parents.
+Mentor Foster Care, a part of the Sevita family, helps prospective foster parents in Ohio with the application process and to become foster parents.

 You can also get answers to any questions you might have about fostering along the way!